Negligence in Nursing Claims Guide.

-- Estimated future losses if you cannot work, for example
+- Estimated future losses if you can’t work

 How do I make a negligence in nursing claim?

 Claims involving medical negligence can be very complex.
 This isn’t just because it’s a complicated area of law but also because claims often involve many parties such as you, the medical professional, the hospital and the insurance company.

 It can also be difficult to determine who’s at fault if the nurse was working under the supervision of another medical professional such as a doctor at the time of the alleged negligence.

 The first thing you should do if you think you’ve got a claim is speak to an experienced medical negligence lawyer.
 They’ll take the time to get to know you and your case before advising you on how much your claim could be worth and what are the next steps.
 They’ll also help you claim the maximum amount of compensation available.